Let Tri-County Appraisals help you determine if you can get rid of your PMI

 During the recent mortgage upturn of the last decade, it was widespread to see lenders commanding down payments of 10, 5 or often 0 percent.
 A lender is able to manage the additional risk of the low down payment with Private Mortgage Insurance or PMI.
 This added plan takes care of the lender in case a borrower doesn't pay on the loan and the worth of the property is less than the loan balance.

-Because the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and many times isn't even tax deductible, PMI is pricey to a borrower.
-Unlike a piggyback loan where the lender takes in all the deficits, PMI is beneficial for the lender because they acquire the money, and they get the money if the borrower defaults.
+Since the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and oftentimes isn't even tax deductible, PMI can be expensive to a borrower.
+Unlike a piggyback loan where the lender takes in all the deficits, PMI is beneficial for the lender because they obtain the money, and they receive payment if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.